 A Mackenzie Fellow works in a team of two and both fellows will are responsible for program logistics and provide support to the Manager in all aspects relating to the program.
 The Mackenzie fellow will lead youth programs during multi-day outdoor leadership excursions.
 Fellows must be available to undertake 5 or more trips during the summer months, and 1 trip during spring break.
 Trips are generally scheduled during school vacation weeks and long weekends.
 The goal of the Mackenzie Fellowship is to focus on providing skills for future conservation leaders.
 The applicant will work with the Manager and an outside evaluator to focus on building the following leadership skills: modeling behavior, communicating positively with diverse groups, critical thinking, goal setting, organization, competence, teamwork, strategic planning and handling tough situations.

-This position is considered a seasonal, full-time, non-exempt employee.
+This position is considered a seasonal, full-time, non-exempt (hourly) employee.
 Fellows will work a full time schedule with overnights during trips and may need to work part time during off weeks where no trips are scheduled.
 Former participants in Conservation Treks or similar outdoor leadership program are strongly encouraged to apply.